Extremely painful period cramps.

 First of all, for many endometriosis patients, getting pregnant can be incredibly difficult, so to hear such comments is not helpful.

 Second of all, endometriosis patients are often in need of critical care, because this disease affects many organs.
-So again, haring that “my friend had a hysterectomy and it solved all of her issues” is not helpful.
+So again, hearing that “my friend had a hysterectomy and it solved all of her issues” is not helpful.

 To summarise it, neither pregnancy nor a hysterectomy is a cure or treatment for endometriosis, and sharing such myths can be only harmful to a woman.